santiment/academy/src/docs/for-traders/index.md

 ![](image1.png)

 Higher token velocity means that the same token is used in transactions more often.
 You can notice the same steep drop-off in ETH’s velocity around the start of 2018.
-This heightened activity (and subsequent dip) correlates strongly with the huge ETH mixer that operated between March 2017-2018, artificially inflation on-chain trx volumes by moving the same coins many times over.
+This heightened activity (and subsequent dip) correlates strongly with the huge ETH mixer that operated between March 2017-2018, artificially inflating on-chain trx volumes by moving the same coins many times over.

 Once the mixer was liquidated, token velocity toppled back to ‘normal’ levels (as tokens weren’t mixed as much anymore), where it’s remained ever since.
-This lets us know that the decline in TRX volume wasn’t due to speculative, but rather technical reasons, allowing us to better understand - and valuate the network.
+This lets us know that the decline in TRX volume wasn’t due to speculative, but rather technical reasons, allowing us to better understand and value the network.

 Speaking of valuation metrics, Santiment offers a number of highly effective long-term indicators of project health.
-These will not tell you where the price is headed short-term, but it will give you a strong sense of the project’s well-being, adoption and ongoing development - all crucial long-term investment factors.
+These will not tell you where the price is headed short-term, but they will give you a strong sense of the project’s well-being, adoption and ongoing development - all crucial long-term investment factors.

 For example, network growth (number of new addresses created on the network daily) is a strong on-chain proxy for project adoption over time.
 Compare the network growth of a project with strong community backing like BAT, which continues to add hundreds of new addresses to its network each day: